wviechtb/metadat/README.md

 ## Browsing and Searching for Datasets

 A listing of all datasets in the package can be obtained with `help(package=metadat}`.
-Each datasets is also tagged with one or multiple concept terms.
+Each dataset is also tagged with one or multiple concept terms.
 These concept terms refer to various aspects of a dataset, such as the field of research, the outcome measure used for the analysis, the model(s)/package(s) used for analyzing the data, and the methods/concepts that can be illustrated with the dataset.

+`search_dat()` is an available function that can be used to query the existing data in the package to explore their help files.
+It uses fuzzy matching, and queries the data name, title, keyword and concept fields to identify relevant datasets that may be of interest.

 ## Contributing New Datasets